 -

-Key properties of collagen and the body's health
+Key properties of collagen and body health

 How does collagen affect the musculoskeletal system?

-The role of collagen in digestive health
+The role of collagen in digestive system health

 Collagen deficiency – causes and visible effects

-Are there any contraindications to the use of collagen?
+Are there any contraindications to using collagen?